ailrk/mstl/README.md

 - Exception is probably the only place stl uses inheritence.
 It makes sense for exception because you do have this hierachy between different exceptions naturally.

-- One take away from stl is you can write your own type trait, and use it as interface over different typesl.
+- One take away from stl is you can write your own type trait, and use it as interface over different types.

 ```c++
 // this doesn't work, because you only have one overload really.